-'''

-gzip -dc ZeusTM<ProductVersion><OS>.tgz | tar -xvf -

-'''

-5. Run the following command in the extracted directory:
+''' gzip -dc ZeusTM<Version><OS>.tgz | tar -xvf - Then, run the following command in the extracted directory: '''

-'''

 ./zinstall

-'''

-Your Traffic Manager software is automatically stopped, upgraded, and restarted, while retaining its current configuration.
+5. Your Traffic Manager software is automatically stopped, upgraded, and restarted, while retaining its current configuration.

 Note: When upgrading the software through the Admin UI from a significantly older version of the software, for example 4.2, you might see warning messages such as: